PokerMMon/pokermmon.github.io/README.md

 <br>Episodes were obtained from these links:
 <br>- https://archive.org/details/PokemonHorizonsJP [DELETED BY TPC]
 <br>- https://archive.org/details/PokemonHorizonsEN_BBC
+# NOTE
+This repository is no longer being maintained due to TPC taking down the archive silently from the Internet Archive without an email being sent that said it was removed.
+Due to this, I won't be able to provide the episodes any longer.
 ## Features
 - Japanese episodes uploaded to YouTube (for approx. a week per episode)
 - English Subbed episodes from a random website I found